jfcloutier/karma_system/design_notes/searching morphospace.md

 * A dCA dies if it has been a source of stress for too many consecutive timeframes.

-* The death of a dCA and its removal from a layer may turn replication back on for some dCAs in that layer.
+* The death of a dCA and its removal from a layer may turn replication back on for some dCAs in that layer (if they fall below their replication limit).